ode-victor/Structural-Design-and-Analysis-of-a-Reinforced-Flyover-Bridge/README.md

 # Structural-Design-and-Analysis-of-a-Reinforced-Flyover-Bridge
-Structural design and analysis of a 120 m reinforced flyover in Minna using 30 m post-tensioned concrete girders.
-Modelled all components and checked deflection, shear capacity, and reinforcement adequacy for safe bridge performance.
+This project involved the structural design and analysis of a proposed 120-metre reinforced flyover bridge in Minna, Niger State.
+The bridge employed a 30-metre post-tensioned concrete girder system.
+The work included comprehensive modelling of all structural components—pile foundation, pile cap, pier, pier cap, bearings, slab, pavement structure, and parapet.
+Structural performance checks were carried out to assess deflection limits, verify shear capacity, and ensure the adequacy of reinforcement detailing.
-PROJECT
-STRUCTURAL DESIGN AND ANALYSIS OF A REINFORCED FLYOVER BRIDGE IN MINNA, NIGER STATE The span of the bridge with a length of 120m.The concrete girder used was post post-tensioned girder of 30m span.
-OBJECTIVE
+# Objective
-To model the proposed flyover with all structural members to include pile foundation, pile cap pier pier cap bearing slab pavement structure parapet
+1. To model the proposed flyover with all structural members to include:
+- pile foundation,
+- pile cap
+- pier
+- pier cap
+- bearing
+- slab
+- pavement structure
+- parapet
-Check for deflection, if the shear force is adequate, and if the reinforcement is adequate
+2. To check for deflection, if the shear force is adequate, and if the reinforcement is adequate

-TYPE OF LOADING APPLIED
+# Type of Loading Applied
-1. Fatigue Loads
+## Fatigue Loads
-•	Fatigue loads are repeated traffic loads used to check that bridge parts won't crack or fail over time from long-term use.
+Fatigue loads are repeated traffic loads used to check that bridge parts won't crack or fail over time from long-term use.
-________________________________________
-2. HA Loading & HB Loading
+## HA Loading & HB Loading
 These represent normal and abnormal traffic load models applied to the bridge.

-3. Traffic Types
+## Traffic Types
 Normal Traffic on the Bridge and	Abnormal Traffic Includes UD (Uniformly Distributed Load) & PL (Point Load)	Includes heavy abnormal loads

-4. Finite Element Model (FEM)
+## Finite Element Model (FEM)
-•	Introduces the finite element modelling concept.
-•	Includes the deck height and width definition.
+This ntroduces the finite element modelling concept.
+It includes the deck height and width definition.
-5. Model Setup
+## Model Setup
 •	Next → Click Isoview
 •	Coordinate directions:
 o	Y ↑